 They understand that speed matters.
 That predictability matters.
 That reliability matters.
 That focusing talented people on strategic work rather than infrastructure maintenance matters.

-They’ve learned that the path to becoming data-driven runs through smart technology decisions that accelerate value rather than demonstrate technical prowess.
+They’ve learned that the path to becoming data-driven runs through smart technology decisions that speed up value delivery rather than demonstrate technical prowess.

 What will your organization choose?